NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/step3.md

 | `ssl-default-bind-ciphers` | Lists SSL and TLS ciphers to use by default.                                                                                                 |
 | `ssl-default-bind-options` | Lists SSL and TLS options, such as `ssl-min-ver` to disable support for older protocols.                                                     |

-For this tutorial, HAProxy is running inside of a Docker container.
-The `log` directive sends messages to standard output.

 ## Try it out

 The `log` directive in the `global` section tells HAProxy where to send its log messages.
 In this case, it sends them to *standard output*.
 Since HAProxy is running inside of a Docker container, you can view the logs by entering the following command into the terminal window: